onemorebsmith/kaspa-stratum-bridge/README.md

 *Note: Best option for users who want docker encapsulation, and don't need reporting, or are already using Grafana/Prometheus.
 Requires a local copy of this repository, and docker installation.*

-`docker compose -f docker-compose-bridge-src.yml up -d --build` [^2] will run the bridge assuming a local kaspad node with default port settings, and expose port 5555 to incoming stratum connections.
+`docker compose -f docker-compose-bridge-src.yml up -d --build` [^2] will run the bridge assuming a local kaspad node with default port settings, and listen on port 5555 for incoming stratum connections.
 These settings can be overridden by modifying/adding/deleting the parameters in the 'command' section of the [docker-compose-bridge-src.yml](docker-compose-bridge-src.yml) file.
 No further services will be enabled.

 [^2]: This command builds the bridge component from source, rather than the previous behavior of pulling down a pre-built image.
 You may still use the pre-built image by issuing the command `docker run -p 5555:5555 onemorebsmith/kaspa_bridge:latest`, but it is not guaranteed to be up to date, so compiling from source is the better alternative.